eclipse-edc/Connector/onboarding.md

 ### Perform a file transfer

 Quick recap: we have a provider, that can handle file transfers (due to its dependency against the `transfer-file` module), and a consumer, that can accept REST request (due to its dependency against the `api` module).
+They can talk to each other because both include the IDS modules in their build config.

 So all that's left is to start them both and initiate a file transfer!